ruysay/landmarkRemark/README.md

 	- Update Location Info view
 - Implementation of Working flow
 	- Other user's location notes will be presented on ExploreFragment
-   - Location info view to provide detail location info when user click on a locaton marker
+   - Location info view to provide detail location info when user click on a location marker
 - Integration of get note API

 ### 5. As a user I have the ability to search for a note based on contained text or user-name